AleksandarBayrev/general-linux-fixes/Debian-Testing-HowTO.md

 # If a newer kernel is missing, but you need it (for example a newer GPU) - compile your own following the guide `Debian-Compile-Kernel-HowTO.md`
 # Install `linux-headers-$YOUR_ARCH cmake make gcc g++ flex bison clang gcc-multilib g++-multilib autoconf automake build-essential` for development purposes
 * Check `Linux-Firmware-For-Hardware.md`
-# Remove `orca` to prevent sound issues: `sudo apt remove orca && sudo apt purge orca && sudo apt autoremove`
+# Only remove `orca` to prevent sound issues if you have: `sudo apt remove orca && sudo apt purge orca && sudo apt autoremove`
 # Check `Sound-Fixes-Linux.md` as well.
 # If you want a newer kernel without waiting for backports check `Debian-Compile-Kernel-HowTO.md` (and [https://kernel-team.pages.debian.net/kernel-handbook/](https://kernel-team.pages.debian.net/kernel-handbook/))
 # NOTE: If you use VMware Workstation on Debian - run `sudo systemctl enable --now vmware` and restart your PC in order for the network/USB passthrough to work